Dakimen/LITRevuP9/README.md

 # LITRevu

 **LITRevu** is a Django web application for book/article reviews written primarily in Python, with HTML/CSS/JS frontend components.
-It allows users to request, publish, and search reviews of books and articles.
+It allows users to request, publish reviews of books and articles and follow other user accounts.

 ---